-- The World of Mana series has a number of titles not in the main series — Legend of Mana, Children Of Mana, and Heroes of Mana.
-But what's more interesting is that the original game, released as Final Fantasy Adventure in the US....was actually called Seiken Desnsetsu: Final Fantasy Gaiden (and was in fact the first game in the US to have a Chocobo in it!).
+- The World of Mana series has a number of titles not in the main series — Legend of Mana, Children of Mana, and Heroes of Mana.
+But what's more interesting is that the original game, released as Final Fantasy Adventure in the US....was actually called Seiken Densetsu: Final Fantasy Gaiden (and was in fact the first game released in the US to have a Chocobo in it!).

 - Dragon Age: Origins has a couple DLC missions that don't star the Grey Warden: Leiliana's Song, which explains how the secretive nun came to Ferelden, and Darkspawn Chronicles, a What If? where the Warden didn't survive the joining and the Darkspawn won the war.

 - Baldur's Gate had Tales of the Sword Coast, an expansion for the first game that added three new optional dungeons that had nothing to do with the main story.
 The Baldur’s Gate: Dark Alliance games share the setting of the main games, but not the story.